 Nicole Kidman might be an A-list Hollywood star but her family certainly didn't come from money.

-In a heartbreaking and candidly honest revelation The Undoing actress, 53, opened up about being grateful for everything she has because she had so little growing up.
+In a heartbreaking and candidly honest revelation Nine Perfect Strangers actress, 55, opened up about being grateful for everything she has because she had so little growing up.

-"I've always been aware of privilege because both my parents came from nothing," Australian-born Nicole told Glamour UK as the digital magazine's cover star.
+"I've always been aware of privilege because both my parents came from nothing," Australian-born Nicole told Glamour UK.
 "When we moved to America, we had nothing.

 "My parents had to go to the Salvation Army and get a donated mattress, which we all slept on, while my mum helped put my dad through his PhD as he came from a very poor family.